sarahhtbarton/spelling-bee/README.md

 # My first python project

-A work in progress
+## spell_bee

-This script will generate a number of words with a specified word length.
+A script to find a specific number of random english (UK) words of a specific number of letters for use in a spelling contest.

-The purpose of this is to make it easy to generate words for use in a spelling contest.
+The words are displayed in the console and you have the option of saving the words.

-This script requires word.txt which is a list of over 65,000 words.
+Inpired by the game "spelling bee".

-You may find a better quality set of words (or dictionary) to use as long as you name it words.txt and place it in the same directory as spell_bee.py
+THIS SCRIPT REQUIRES 'word.txt' FILE. which is a list of over 65,000 words.